junta/zk-discord-gateway/README.md

 #### relay

-The relay folder contains Backend API built with Express.js so that users can join group anonymously
+The relay folder contains Backend API built with Express.js so that users can join Semaphore group anonymously.

 ## Start the app